OBIS-0003: Attribution Tag Data Model and Exchange Format#

 1. Introduction#

-Attribution, the binding of a pseudonymous blockchain address or cluster to a real-world actor, is the core analytical activity in investigations, supervision, and research on blockchain data.
+Attribution, the binding of a pseudonymous blockchain address to a real-world actor, is the core analytical activity in investigations, supervision, and research on blockchain data.
 Each platform working in this space today maintains its own representation of the same underlying claim.
 Identical concepts carry different names, and attributions produced in one ecosystem are difficult to verify or reuse in another.

 The GraphSense TagPack format is the most widely-used open format for sharing attribution data in the investigations community.
 It represents attribution as a list of tags, each binding an address to a label with a source and (optionally) a category and abuse type.
 OBIS-0003 builds on the same idea (a bundle of attribution claims with shared metadata) and tightens the parts of the model that matter most for cross-organisation exchange.